 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Higher yielding, higher risk bonds can fluctuate in price more than investment-grade bonds, so investors should maintain a long-term perspective.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Income from municipal bonds may be subject to state or local income taxes .
 Certain other income, as well as capital gain distributions, may be taxable.
-Income from municipal bonds may be subject to state or local income taxes and/or the federal alternative minimum tax.
-Certain other income, as well as capital gain distributions, may be taxable.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.